tradingstrategy-ai/getting-started/README.md

   which contains all the information about the backtest execution we can then analyse.
 - **Output**: You can have various visualisation and tables about the strategy performance.
 These include e.g. **Equity curve**, **Performance metrics** (max drawdown, Sharpe, etc) and **Trading statistics**.

+This is a rough skeleton.
+You mix and match can easily add your own trading signals and output charts using with all tools available in Pandas and Jupyter notebook ecosystem.
+There aren't any limitations on what you can do.

 # Grid search skeleton